-When it comes to logistics and supply chain management, understanding freight rates is paramount.
+Freight rates are crucial to understand when it comes to logistics and supply chain management.
 Whether you're a seasoned logistics professional or a business owner looking to optimize your shipping strategies, comprehending how freight rates are composed can make a world of difference.
 At FreightPlus, we're committed to empowering our clients with the knowledge and data they need to make informed decisions.
 Here we outline the intricacies of freight rates for two common shipping modes: Truckload (TL) and Less Than Truckload (LTL).

 The Building Blocks of Freight Rates